 Through this initiative, we wanted to spur original urban research that helped schools and the City.
 We also wanted to take advantage of local talent, and recruit a new generation of public servants.

 Our hypothesis?
-Encouraging researchers and local leaders would create access to rich data.
 We could also use the vast talent in Boston to infuse policies with a fresh ideas from academics.

 In October 2011, more than 400 people attended “Reimagining the City-University Connection.”
 The day-long symposium sought to create beneficial research and policy initiatives that benefit schools and the City.
 From this symposium, BARI was created by: